umccr/vcf_stuff/vcf_stuff/panel_of_normals/story/panel_of_normals.md

 We also calculated the same metric for variants filtered with gnomAD, to compare how PoN is helpful versus the population database.
 We can see that both PoN and gnomAD mostly filter sites of failed normal coverage, and that also they only partially overlap in their filtering power.

+We can conclude that the panel of normals is helpful in cases of insufficient normal coverage, and works the best in couple with population filtering (gnomAD).